-Time spent at work is 80% unproductive between emails, meetings and bureaucracy.
-Jane, our provider and also the best selling author of “Focus in the Age of Distraction”, acknowledges the impact of digital technology on our well-being and ways of working.
+Time spent at work is 80% unproductive between emails, meetings, and bureaucracy.
+Jane, our provider and also the best-selling author of “Focus in the Age of Distraction”, acknowledges the impact of digital technology on our well-being and ways of working.

 Having spent 20 years in a variety of HR roles, one of the areas she loved the most was developing and facilitating training and workshops for teams.
 However, as she moved into more strategic senior roles, she had fewer opportunities to facilitate workshops.
 So when she decided to establish her own company, she made sure it is a core part of the business.
 Seeing how people or teams have improved in the ways they work gave her a real buzz.

-Jane encourages teams to look at the impact technology is having in their work and non-work lives, well-being and happiness.
-She helps them by reviewing the ways they are working, so they are using their time and attention more effectively by eliminating bureaucracy, over-communication and time-wasting.
+Jane encourages teams to look at the impact technology is having in their work and non-work lives, well-being, and happiness.
+She helps them by reviewing the ways they are working, so they are using their time and attention more effectively by eliminating bureaucracy, over-communication, and time-wasting.
 By doing so, people get more productive, get more done and enjoy life.

 Fighting off Digital Distraction

 “Digital addiction and distraction are a reality.
 However, the impact of digital technology on employees is often overlooked.
 Our workplaces have become distracting and stressful.
 Re-focusing and re-engaging teams is vital to keep ahead in a rapidly changing world.
 When teams can work in ways that allow them to be focused and creative then they can perform at their best, delivering value to their customers and business.”
-Jane brings this known but often ignored challenge to her clients.
+Jane brings this known but often ignored the challenge to her clients.

 When asked for three words that sum up what she does, Jane responded: Attention management, Well-being, and Team building.
 The structure of the workshops and feedback from the participants guarantee this.

 To make sure that participants are getting the message, conversations revolve around the actions they will implement after the workshop.
-By invoking them to act on the opportunities and follow up with coaching, they get a return of their investment by seeing a change in their team’s behaviour while at work.
+By invoking them to act on the opportunities and follow up with coaching, they get a return on their investment by seeing a change in their team’s behaviour while at work.

 Aside from encouraging the leaders to measure productivity as a way of gauging effectiveness, the facilitators conduct a pre and post-survey as well.
-To assess improvement, they look at the time spent in meetings, emails and stressors before and after the sessions.
+To assess improvement, they look at the time spent in meetings, emails, and stressors before and after the sessions.
 Smart and practical!